ChrisVine/js_of_ocaml-and-gjs/README.md

     Uint8Array by means of the GLib\##.Bytes\##.toArray instance method, and from Uint8Array to GBytes by applying new%js to the GLib\##.Bytes constructor and passing the Uint8Array object as the constructor's argument.
+You cannot directly construct a glib GByteArray object in Javascript using gjs - no Javascript constructor is provided - but an introspected C function taking or returning a GByteArray object will have this automatically mapped by gobject-introspection/gjs from or to a Javascript Uint8Array object on the Javascript side.
 Uint8Array has an ocaml wrapping in js_of_ocaml's Typed_array.uint8Array type, and can be converted to an ocaml string (and thence to the ocaml Bytes.t type) via the Typed_array.String.of_uint8Array function.

 7. As mentioned above, glib's Gio module provides various i/o